-Test scores and average marks in Mathematics showed that students who were exposed to the cooperative learning strategy compared to those in the lecture method were significantly different (see Table 1).
-Student achievement was measured by the number of correct responses on the 70-item achievement test developed by the researchers.
-The test of retention was administered three weeks following the achievement test (see Table 2).
+Test scores and average marks in Commerce subject showed that students who were exposed to the TGT strategy compared to those in the lecture method were significantly different (see Table 1).
+Student achievement was measured by the number of correct responses on the 50-item achievement test developed by the researchers.
+The test of retention was administered three weeks following the achievement test.